oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database_snapshot_standby.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - The user-provided name for the Autonomous Container Database.
 * `distribution_affinity` - Determines whether an Autonomous Database must be opened across the maximum number of nodes or the least number of nodes.
 By default, Minimum nodes is selected.
-* `dst_file_version` - DST Time-zone File version of the Autonomous Container Database.
+* `dst_file_version` - DST Time-Zone File version of the Autonomous Container Database.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the Autonomous Container Database.
 * `infrastructure_type` - The infrastructure type this resource belongs to.